 About me

-Hi, I’m Paolo — a movement and behavioural ecologist with a passion for understanding the secrets behind animal movements.
+Hi, I’m Paolo — a movement and behavioural ecologist with a passion for understanding animal movement.

 I’m currently a postdoctoral researcher at the Swiss Ornithological Institute launching a global-scale project investigating the ecological, morphological, and phylogenetic drivers of natal dispersal patterns in birds.

-I just left the BarnOwl lab at the University of Lausanne, where my colleagues and I harnessed high-resolution GPS and accelerometer data to explore the nocturnal behaviour of barn owls.
-Our research focused into how movement patterns, like foraging and prospecting, tie in with parental investment, fitness, and long-term behavioural trends.
+I had my first postdoc experience at the University of Lausanne, where my colleagues and I used high-resolution GPS and accelerometer data to explore the nocturnal behaviour of barn owls.
+Our research focused into how complex and flexible movement patterns are explained by the interplay of internal (e.g. individual characteristics) and external forces (e.g., environmental and landscape conditions).

 paolo_bermuda-1

-I got my Ph.D. in Behavioural Ecology at the Animal Flight Lab (University of Haifa), where I investigated how environmental conditions influence the migratory routes and flight behaviours of large birds across the Mediterranean.
-Along the way, I’ve had the opportunity to collaborate with international research groups and gain valuable insights at places like the Max Planck Institute of Animal Behavior.
+I earned my Ph.D. in Behavioural Ecology at the Animal Flight Lab (University of Haifa), where I investigated how environmental conditions influence the migratory routes and flight behaviours of large birds across the Mediterranean.

-Beyond my research, I’m deeply committed to advancing non-invasive monitoring techniques and improving conservation practices.
-Whether working with institutions like the Canadian Wildlife Service or contributing to projects that connect animal tracking with conservation outcomes.
+Beyond my research, I’m deeply committed to advancing non-invasive monitoring techniques and improving conservation practices, contributing to projects that connect animal tracking with conservation outcomes (Ornis italica).

 For more details on my work and experience, feel free to check out my CV.